-Despite these issues, invasive trees still provide important ecosystem services (e.g., air pollution removal, shade), and so the recommended approach is one of gradual replacement of City street and park trees with non-invasive species as trees are removed as part of planning or maintenance.
-This work will primarily be undertaken by City staff, who will also assess change through the City's tree inventory.
-A reduction in the proportion of invasive street and park trees of 7% over 20 years is considered feasible.
+Despite these issues, invasive trees still provide important ecosystem services (e.g., air pollution removal, shade), and so the recommended approach is one of gradual replacement with non-invasive species as trees are removed as part of planning or maintenance.
+Therefore a reduction in the proportion of invasive street and park trees of 7% over 20 years is considered appropriate.

-38 F. S. Santamour.
+37 F. S. Santamour.
 1983.
 Woody plant succession in the urban forest: filling cracks and crevices.
 Journal of Arboriculture 9: 267-270.

 6. Urban Forest Canopy Cover Distribution: Currently the canopy cover distribution in Mississauga is very uneven (see Figure 15).
 For example, subwatersheds in the western part of the city and along the lakeshore have average canopy covers ranging between 15% and 58%, while those in the eastern part of the city and away from the lakeshore, have canopy covers ranging between 1% and 14%.
-Some of this unevenness is a result of the history of development in Mississauga (e.g., older residential neighbourhoods, particularly those with large lots, tend to have higher canopy coverage than newer neighbourhoods with smaller lots) and some of it reflects constraints outside the City's control (e.g., extensive tree cover is not permitted within the Pearson airport lands due to safety reasons).
+Some of this unevenness reflects the history of development in Mississauga (e.g., older residential neighbourhoods, particularly those with large lots, tend to have high canopy coverage, while newer neighbourhoods do not) and some of it reflects constraints outside the City's control (e.g., extensive tree cover is not permitted within the Pearson airport lands because of safety reasons).